 1980s Gold Swan Table Lamp

-Materials: Black lacquered wood base.
+Materials: Rectangular black lacquered wood beam base.
 Brass swan, gold coloured art nouveau style decoration.
-Black painted cardboard pagoda lampshade with gold coloured rims. it is gold coloured on the inside.
+Black painted cardboard pagoda lampshade with gold coloured rims.
+Gold coloured inside.
 Brass socket holder and parts.
-Bakelite socket.
+Bakelite E27 socket.

 Total Height: 55 cm / 21.65”